Welcome to BushArts.com

 For a very long time, processing the graphics out to your Monitor was a "Bottleneck" that would slow down a system considerably.
 Every single pixel has to be drawn on screen many times a second.
 With the advent of 3D cards into computers, some of this bottleneck has reduced, relieving the Processor of some of the heavy duty work.

-Hard drives that hold your Operating System, all of your Program files, and all of your own work are now becoming very large indeed.
-250Gb+ Drives are common today, in speeds ranging up to 10,000 revs per min.
+Hard drives that hold your Operating System, all of your Program files, and all of your own work are now becoming very large.
+1 Terabyte + Drives are minimum today, in speeds ranging up to 10,000 revs per min.
 These also depend upon what your Motherboard supports.

 Usually you would recognize the Hard Disk as your "C" drive, although it is common for systems to be built with more than one drive, or to have the Drive "partitioned" or divided into seperate individual drive sections.